pipecraft2/user_guide/doc/example_analyses_DADA2_COI.rst

 This means that taxonomic ranks with at least bootstrap value of 80 will get classification (unclassified for <0.8).

-``strand`` may be plus (since we are expecting only 5'-3' oriented ASVs), but since SINTAX is fast, I'll leave it as default (both - comparre both strands).
+``strand`` may be plus (since we are expecting only 5'-3' oriented ASVs), but since SINTAX is fast, I'll leave it as default (both - compare both strands).

 .. admonition:: To **START**